geronimocharlie/Curly-/README.md

 # Curly-

-Reimplementation of curriculum designt using paired ([see the paper](https://arxiv.org/pdf/2012.02096.pdf)) with gridworlds.
+Reimplementation of curriculum designt with the  paired algorithm([see the paper](https://arxiv.org/pdf/2012.02096.pdf)) with gridworlds.
+Based on the Really (reinforcement learinng using ray) framework.

 **main.py** - main loop